-Many Filipinos tend to avoid discussion with insurance agents.
+Many Filipinos tend to avoid discussions with insurance agents.
 Maybe because they’ve heard about companies that used to promise health and medical insurance, educational and memorial plans have fallen into bankruptcy.
 Think about Prudentialife Plans Inc., College Assurance Plans and many other pre-need companies that suffered financial troubles and left thousands of its policyholders empty-handed.

 Sagot na ng OWWA ang medical insurance ko

 But this fact is not enough for Filipinos to disregard signing up for insurance plans from reputable companies.
-This can be for life, medical, disability or educational plans.
+This can be for life, medical, disability, or educational plans.
 While many OFWs are automatically covered by OWWA benefits once they become members, it may not be enough to cover other expenses such as family expenses while an OFW is unable to work.